cybrxkhan/RICE-for-CK3/README.md

 - B7E7 for the Amazigh religion/faith and Guanche culture code from BlackEmperor's Africa Plus
 - Bonseny for the amazing VIET and RICE logos and the beautiful 3D art assets
+- George Hammond for some music ([url=https://fanlink.to/georgehammondmusic]see here[/url] for more of his work)
 - Shatzi for more Breton content

 Thanks also to:

 - Fische for the Dragon Blood art icon and Vertimnus for donating it to me (originally made for Sinews of War)
 - Henry for the Better Bedouin Culture mod
+- Lahom for most of the Native American names
 - Nezaros for reformed religion template
 - Nix for Evenki names
 - PinkPanzer for some decision art